dbombonate/dbombonate/README.md

-:computer: I'm Back-End Developer!
+:computer: I'm Back-End Developer and a SysAdmin / Devops Entusiast!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning NodeJS and making some apps with it.
+:books: I’m currently learning NodeJS and making some apps with it and in paralel doing some cool stufy using devops concepts!

 ## About me